 Alternatively, you could try working with companies that help people ship their pets.
 Reptile Express is one, and another is Ship Your Reptiles.

-These companies work with you to help you ship a snake or other reptile.
-Ship Your Reptiles send you the package and everything you need in the post, plus details of exactly how to set up your package.
-Ship Your Reptiles use FedEx.
+These companies work with you to help you ship a snake or reptile.
+Ship Your Reptiles sends you the package by post, and provides details of exactly how to set up your package.
+Ship Your Reptiles uses FedEx.

 Snake Size Restrictions